ahrensaj/SE-PINN/README.md

 # SE-PINN
-A python notebook implementing a PINN solving the Schrodinger Equation.
+A python notebook implementing a physics informed neural network (PINN) to solve the 1D Schrodinger Equation.

+The 5th cell begins the simple tutorial on how to use it.